Visyond/website-hugo/site/content/pricings/pricing-page.md

               limitTooltip: >-
                 The number of people you can invite to view or edit each of your projects.
 Each invited person must have a Visyond account.
           planCardDescription: >-
-            For large teams that need enterprise-level support and customizations.
+            <span style="font-weight: 600;">For teams with 10+ members</span> that need enterprise-level support and customizations.
           planCardTitle: Enterprise <br/>Dashboards
           planCardLabelColor: '#52556c'
           planCardPriceColor: '#52556c'